vmware-tanzu/velero/site/content/docs/v1.0.0/upgrade-to-1.0.md

+---
-# Upgrading to Velero 1.0
+title: "Upgrading to Velero 1.0"
+layout: docs
+---

 ## Prerequisites
 - Velero v0.11 installed.
 If you're not already on v0.11, see the [instructions for upgrading to v0.11][0]. **Upgrading directly from v0.10.x or earlier to v1.0 is not supported!**